Semi-Discriminative Representation Loss for Online Continual Learning: Introduction

+In general, replay-based methods with episodic memories are more efficient than methods in other categories because this type of approach can provide competitive performance with much less computational cost.
+Particularly, replay-based approaches are more robust with more difficult settings in continual learning \citep{chaudhry2019continual,chrysakis2020online,prabhu2020gdumb}, such as online training (training with one epoch), task agnostic setting (no task identifier provided during testing time), task boundary agnostic setting (no clear task boundaries during training).
+The replay-based methods mostly attempt to efficiently utilize samples from the memories, including different sampling strategies \citep{aljundi2019online,chaudhry2019continual,chrysakis2020online}, methods of better knowledge transferring using the memorized samples \citep{rebuffi2017icarl,buzzega2020dark}, and methods of refining gradients from new samples by memorized samples \citep{lopez2017gradient,chaudhry2018efficient,riemer2018learning,farajtabar2020orthogonal}.

-Gradient-based approaches using episodic memories, in particular, have been receiving increasing attention.
-The essential idea is to use gradients produced by samples from episodic memories to constrain the gradients produced by new samples, \emph{e.g.} by ensuring the inner product of the pair of gradients is non-negative \citep{lopez2017gradient} as follows:
+In particular, gradient-based approaches using episodic memories have been receiving increasing attention \citep{lopez2017gradient,chaudhry2018efficient,aljundi2019gradient,farajtabar2020orthogonal,guo2020improved,chaudhry2020continual}.
+The essential idea is to reduce the performance degradation on old tasks by forcing the inner product of the two gradients to be non-negative \citep{lopez2017gradient}:

-where $t$ and $k$ are time indices, $x_t$ denotes a new sample from the current task, and $x_k$ denotes a sample from the episodic memory.
+where $t$ and $k$ are time indices, $\mathbf{x}_t$ denotes a new sample from the current task, and $\mathbf{x}_k$ denotes a sample from the episodic memory.
 Thus, the updates of parameters are forced to preserve the performance on previous tasks as much as possible.
+This idea indicates the samples' gradients with most negative inner products are critical to generalization across tasks.
+However, \citet{chaudhry2019continual} show that the average gradient over a small set of random samples may be able to obtain good generalization as well.